smugg99/Tukan-Navigator/README.md

 ## Installation

-Tested on Debian 12, you need to have GO (version 1.22.3) installed and ready to use.
+Tested on Debian 12, you need to have GO (version 1.22.3) with all the dependencies from go.mod file installed and ready to use.

 To install the project, follow these steps: